-Two dual hinged stiffening grinders enable the bridge to face any natural calamities.
-They are located in the area of strong tidal currents.
+Two dual-hinged stiffening grinders enable the bridge to face any natural calamities.
+They are located in an area of strong tidal currents.
 To protect the tower, it has an installation of a filtering layer around the caisson covered with ripraps.
 The structure can expand or compress anytime and multiple times during the day due to the temperature change.
 Each anchorage requires approximately 350,000 tonnes of concrete.

 Construction and materials

 Tuned mass dampers are designed to operate the resonance frequency for dampening forces.
 This helps to prevent earthquakes.
 Along with these foundations resist the vibrations caused.
 There are 1084 main cables in the entire Akashi Kaikyo Bridge along with 1737 illumination lights.
 These lights are mounted to be displayed on different occasions in patterns depending on their location.
 Engineers used a complex system to withstand wind which included counterweights, pendulums, and steel-truss girders.
 Despite these, the bridge still expands and compresses.
 It was due to these challenges the bridge had the innovation of wind tunnel and cable fabrication.

 The foundation depth is said to be that of a 20-storey building.
 More than a million cubic meters of concrete have been used in construction.
 Non-disintegration concrete was developed, for better underwater structure.
 The main contractor was Honshu Shikoku Bridge Authority.

 The roadway and the deck are supported by a steel truss.
 This may make the bridge look less secure but has a strong effect.
 The truss maintains stability and rigidity while handling the wind pressure.